anukshapasayat/SqlQuery/README.md

 This project is a web-based **dummy** application that runs SQL Queries and displays the results of the query.
 It includes a space to accept SQL queries and displays a table when the query is run.
 There is **5** predefined sets of queries and predefined sets of tables showing some data.
 You can choose to run/hide one or multiple queries at a time.
 The application does not have a backend, a query engine, or query validation.
 Dummy data is displayed when any query runs.

+## Dependencies/Packages installed in the project

+Bootstrap: v5.1.3<br/>
+React-Bootstrap is a component-based library that provides native Bootstrap components as pure React components.

 ## Deployment of the project

 This project was deployed with Git by using [Vercel for GitHub](https://vercel.com/docs/concepts/git/vercel-for-github).<br/>